inloco/incognia-api-java/README.md

 // to use the BR region
 IncogniaAPI api = new IncogniaAPI("your-client-id", "your-client-secret");
 ```
-Ideally you should use the instance of api as a singleton, so it can correctly generate tokens in the right interval.
+Ideally you should use the instance of IncogniaAPI as a singleton, so that it can properly handle token renewal.

 ### Incognia API